Ihre Privatsphäre ist uns wichtig.

 Wiretap.
 A wiretap order is a court order that requires a company to turn over the content of communications in real time.
 Law enforcement must comply with very detailed legal requirements to obtain such an order.
 Cloudflare has never received such a wiretap order

-National security process.
+National Security Process.
 The U.S. government may apply for court orders from the FISA Court to require U.S. companies to turn over the content of users' communications to the government.
-Because the public reporting of all national security process is highly regulated, Cloudflare’s receipt of such an order would be reported as part of a combined number of NSLs and content and non-content FISA orders, in a band of 250, beginning with 0-250.
+As noted above, Cloudflare does not have access to the type of traditional customer content generally sought by FISA court orders.
+Because the public reporting of all national security process is highly regulated, if Cloudflare were to receive such an order, it would be reported as part of a combined number of NSLs and content and non-content FISA orders, in a band of 250, beginning with 0-250.

 Cloudflare runs a global network that provides security and performance enhancements for Internet-facing websites and applications around the world.
 Because Cloudflare’s infrastructure sits between our customers’ websites and internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in WHOIS data and Cloudflare’s IP addresses may appear in the DNS records for websites using our service